Definition Of Altruism & Altruistic Behavior

 Looking for other ways to improve your mental health?

 Altruism can take virtually infinite forms.
-The only criteria is that it involves showing kindness to or helping someone else without expecting anything in return.
-An altruistic act can be organized and planned ahead of time, or it can be spur-of-the-moment when you see that someone needs assistance or support.
-It can be action-based, monetary, or written, in the form of material support, physical support, or emotional support.
-A few examples of altruism include:
+The only criteria for altruism is that it involves altruistic behavior, like showing kindness to or helping someone else without expecting anything in return for the altruistic deed.
+An altruistic act can be organized and planned ahead of time, or altruism can be spur-of-the-moment when you see that someone needs assistance or support.
+You might feel compelled to offer material support, physical support, or emotional support as altruism in various situations.
+A few examples of deeds of altruism include:

 • Returning a lost wallet